 Sugar symbolically represents the sweetness, gift, kindness, proof of love and recognition, has a maternal bond.

-The presence of excessive blood sugar indicates that we have difficulty in managing, to live or to obtain sweetness in our lives.
+The presence of excessive sugar in blood indicates that we have difficulty in managing, to live or to obtain sweetness in our lives.

 Diabetes expresses an emotional conflict of resistance (withstand or endure a situation or a person for a long time) and combat readiness.
 The person is often facing a danger and therefore must be ready for combat and for the flight, taking sugar in the blood ready to be used by the muscles when some of these options.